NCERT Solutions for Class 7 Science Chapter 1 - Free PDF Download

 1.2 Photosynthesis- Food Making Process in Plants

-You must have learned that leaves are considered as food factories in plants.
+You must have learned that leaves are considered food factories in plants.
 They synthesize the food for all parts of the plant.
 The different body parts transport different raw materials to the parts of the leaves.
-The roots absorb water and minerals from the soil and send it to leaves through vessels that run all over the root, stem and leaves.
+The roots absorb water and minerals from the soil and send them to leaves through vessels that run all over the root, stem, and leaves.
 Tiny pores on the leaves, called stomata, absorb carbon dioxide.
 The guard cells control the opening and closing of stomata on the leaves.

 All leaves contain chlorophyll.
 The chlorophyll is responsible for the green colour of the leaves.
 The chlorophyll traps sunlight and uses solar energy to produce food from carbon dioxide and water.
-Therefore, to produce food, plants require sunlight, water and carbon dioxide.
-The process by which plants produce their own food from sunlight, carbon dioxide and water is called photosynthesis.
+Therefore, to produce food, plants require sunlight, water, and carbon dioxide.
+The process by which plants produce their own food from sunlight, carbon dioxide, and water is called photosynthesis.
 Photosynthesis is an exclusive process that takes place in plants and some algae.
 It uses solar energy.

 Therefore, you can imagine the importance of photosynthesis for maintaining life on earth.
 Without photosynthesis, there will be no food, since all animals depend indirectly or directly on the plants for food.
 Without food for plants, life is impossible on earth.